Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) Natural Resources.
-(2) Plants and Trees. and (3) Graphite.
+Learning Targets For Students: (1) Ancient Greece (2) Art and Theater and (3) The Beautiful Temples.

-I can (as a teacher) help the students gain knowledge on Natural Resources.
+I can (as a teacher) help the students gain knowledge on the country of Greece..

-I can (as a teacher) help the students gain knowledge on resources such as trees, water, and animals.
+I can (as a teacher) help the students gain knowledge on A.M. and P.M.

-Learning Targets For Students: (1) Coal, Oil, and Natural Gas.
-(2) New Inventions. and (3) The remains of Plants and Animals.
+Learning Targets For Students: (1) Sumer (2) Babylonia and (3) The Code of Hammurabi.

-I can (as a teacher) help the students gain knowledge on resources that cannot be replaced.
+I can (as a teacher) help the students gain knowledge on why many people came to the fertile crescent?

-I can (as a teacher) help the students gain knowledge on resources used to make products such as sweaters, toys, and thousands of other materials.
+I can (s a teacher) help the students gain knowledge on more Mesopotamian Empires.

-I can (as a teacher) help the students gain knowledge on trading and the economy.
+I can (as a teacher) help the students gain knowledge on the ruler of Egypt.

 Instructional Strategies/